K. Radhakrishnan (police officer): Civil Supplies Department

 K. Radhakrishnan began his long foray into the Civil Supplies Department of Tamil Nadu in June 2001 after the Government introduced the free-rice scheme to all family card holders, a noble scheme to eradicate hunger from the midst of the people.
 This position, he holds until today as the Director General of Police.
 Constituted under the Essential Commodities Act 1955, the Tamil Nadu government pioneered setting up a dedicated Civil Supplies Crime Investigation Department of police to act against hoarders and black-marketeers.
 Immediately a year after K. Radhakrishnan assumed office in 2011, there were taken efforts under his leadership to significantly curb smuggling of essential commodities.
 These efforts were recognized at the Chief Ministers' conference on Internal Security in 2012 and at the conference of Ministers for Food and Consumers Affairs on Tackling Food Inflation in 2014 held at Delhi.

 The effectiveness of the Civil Supplies department post K. Radhakrishnan's ascension to the department's leadership was recognized by the Department of Consumer Affairs, Government of India in several correspondences to other state governments wherein it proposed the replication of Tamil Nadu's policing system to ensure zero tolerance towards black marketing, hoarding and profiteering in the trade and supply of essential commodities.

+Post-Retirement Appointments

+In January 2022, The Government of Tamil Nadu appointed the Fifth Police Commission to go into the entire gamut of functioning of the Police Department and make it more responsive to the needs of the public and give a report with recommendations.
+Dr. K.Radhakrishnan was appointed as one of the members of the Commission that was headed by Hon’ble Justice Mr.CT Selvam, a retired Judge of the High Court of Madras.
+The Commission submitted its 1st Report on 18.03.2023 and its final Report on 03.01.2025 with 965 recommendations aimed at toning up the Police Administration.
+The report covered the following subjects among others: Recruitment, Training, Pay and Allowances, Manpower, Mobility and Communication, Transfers and Promotions, Procurement, Skill up-gradation, Women Police Empowerment, Management of Police Stations, Modernization of Police Force, Emerging Technologies and Role of Artificial Intelligence in Police, Corruption, Police Accountability, Police Leadership, Police Image, etc.